adaptris/adaptris.github.io/_posts/2018-07-03-testing-interlok-config.markdown

 ![testing config]({{ site.baseurl }}/images/posts/testing-config.png)

-But the parts that need most testing (or could go most wrong), are the routing and the mapping.
+But the parts that need most testing (or could go most wrong), is the routing and the mapping.
 Neither of which need connectivity to be tested in isolation.

 The Interlok UI does provide the ability to test steps which is useful when developing, but is not easily repeatable once you've moved on.